Why can’t you find formula for your baby? Lockdowns and the FDA

-We do know what share of people with positive results die from Covid-19: this is the Case Fatality Rate (CFR).
-In Minnesota, with 5,136 positive results reported by the Department of Health and 343 deaths (to date), this gives us a CFR of 6.7% (343 / 5,136).
+We do know what share of people with positive results die from COVID-19: this is the Case Fatality Rate (CFR).
+In Minnesota, with 5,136 positive results reported by the Department of Health and 343 deaths (to date), this gives us a CFR of 6.7 percent (343 / 5,136).

 There is little doubt that the IFR is somewhat lower than the CFR, but by how much?
-Assuming that those state officials are correct and there are 100 unconfirmed infections for every one lab-confirmed case in Minnesota, that would mean 513,600 Covid-19 infections in the state (5,136 x 100), 9.1% of the population.
-And, assuming that that is true for a moment, that would mean an IFR for Covid-19 — a ‘death rate’ — of 0.1% (343 / 513,600).
-This would be about the same as seasonal flu and is below most estimates of Covid-19’s IFR, which are currently around 1.4%.
+Assuming that those state officials are correct and there are 100 unconfirmed infections for every one lab-confirmed case in Minnesota, that would mean 513,600 COVID-19 infections in the state (5,136 x 100), 9.1 percent of the population.
+And, assuming that that is true for a moment, that would mean an IFR for Covid-19 — a ‘death rate’ — of 0.1 percent (343 / 513,600).
+This would be about the same as seasonal flu and is below most estimates of COVID-19’s IFR, which are currently around 1.4 percent.

 What is proposed though is not random testing designed to discover the true number of infections, it is testing as a precursor to tracing and isolating.
 This is what South Korea did with such success, without locking down.
 But that doesn’t mean that simply copying that strategy will do much good here.

-But state officials suggest that something like 513,600 Minnesotans have been or are infected with Covid-19.
+But state officials suggest that something like 513,600 Minnesotans have been or are infected with COVID-19.
 Even if it is half that, 256,800, can we identify all of them?
 If we do, can we trace all their contacts?
 If we can, can we quarantine them all?
 To ask the question is to answer it.
-Quite simply, if the state officials are right about a case-to-infections ratio of 1%, Gov. Walz is not going to be able to test, trace, and isolate.
+Quite simply, if the state officials are right about a case-to-infections ratio of one percent, Walz is not going to be able to test, trace, and isolate.